pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 3. Create an Alert Webex Team Room and check that you can send messages into it from SecureX workflows.
 Copy it's Room ID
 4. Edit the **config.py** script and update the **webex_room_id** variable value.
 5. We are going to use the existing system **Webex Team** target in SecureX Tenant.
 6. Go to Orchestration and import the **Receive observables from a rest client.json** workflow.
-You will have to go over to some errors during the import.
-Don't stop the operation, but move forward ... you will fiw the errors later. [ see instructions ]()
 7. Normaly this import operation automatically creates a new webhook ( **PVT_Demo_Webhook** ).
 Check this.
 8. If the webhook is not created.
 Skip this part if the webhook had been correctly created.
     - In SecureX Orchestration go to the admin panel and then select Create a webhook **Events & Webhook** then create an event named **PVT_Demo_Webhook** and create within it a webhook named **Webhook_trigger**.
 Once done copy it's **webhook url**